-A ‘tailor-designing’ approach towards education is at the core of how we design programs at HEC Paris.
-This shows in at least two respects of the HEC MIF curriculum:
+A ‘tailored-designed’ approach towards education is at the core when designing programs at HEC Paris.
+This is shown in at least two aspects of the HEC Paris MSc International Finance curriculum:

-- What courses you take during the first semester depend on what you have done before joining HEC.
-If you already covered basic financial accounting, investment theory and corporate finance, you will start finance classes at advanced level (business track).
-If you have not done so, you will have start at a more basic level but have significantly more class hours at an accelerated pace so as to enable you to cover the same material at the end (accelerated track)
+- The courses taken during the first semester depend on your experience before joining HEC Paris.
+If you have already covered basic financial accounting, investment theory, and corporate finance, you will start finance classes at an advanced level (business track).
+If you have not done so, you will start at a more basic level with significantly more class hours at an accelerated pace to enable you to cover the same material by the end (accelerated track)

-The number of hours spent in the classroom by HEC MIF graduates significantly exceeds the international standards.
-Around half of that time will be spent in front of world class researchers, teaching you state of the art knowledge.
-The other half will be spent in front of top notch practitioners.
-The latter is one of many ways in which the learning experience at HEC Paris is different.
-The reason why we feel it is important to complement theoretical teaching by top researchers with practitioners lectures is that we have learned it is giving our graduates a small "extra edge" compared to graduates of other institutions.
-The more competitive the environment you are in, the more important is having this extra edge.
+The number of hours spent in the classroom by HEC MIF graduates significantly exceeds international standards.
+Around half of that time will be spent in front of world class researchers, imparting you state-of-the-art knowledge.
+The other half will be spent in front of top-level practitioners.
+The latter is one of the many ways in which the learning experience at HEC Paris differs to most and adds another dimension to teaching.
+We feel it is important to complement theoretical teaching by using top researchers and practitioners lectures to give our graduates that "extra edge" over graduates from other institutions.
+The more competitive the environment, the more important having that extra edge is.

-Who your peers are matters: for the quality of your learning experience, for the perception by potential employers and for the value of your network after you graduate.
-This is why academic performance is at the top of our admission criteria.
-But academic performance is not enough: smart, ambitious individuals will underperform if they do not cooperate.
-We strongly emphasize group cohesion and encourage it any way we can.
+Who your peers are matters: with regards to the quality of your learning experience, the perception of potential employers and for the value of your network after you graduate.
+This is why academic performance is at the top of our admissions criteria.
+However at HEC we look for more than just academic excellence: smart, ambitious individuals will underperform without adequate interaction.
+We put a strong emphasis on group interaction and encourage it in any way we can.
 For instance:

-- Honours are granted on the basis of absolute GPA and not class percentile so as to make sure that no HEC MIF student can benefit from underperformance by one of his or her classmates
+- Honours are granted on the basis of absolute GPA and not class percentile to make sure that no HEC MIF student can benefit from the underperformance of one of his or her classmates

-- A study trip is organized the 3rd week of the program with all HEC finance students participating and interaction for both professional and non-professional activities
+- A study trip is organized in the 3rd week of the program with all HEC finance students participating and interacting in both professional and non-professional activities

-We are proud of the fact that ties built on campus with both professors and peers carry on after students graduate and become alumni.
-Alumni get directly involved in coaching the "new generation" of HEC MIF students and making sure they achieve the same success as past students.
+At HEC Paris, we pride ourselves on the fact that ties built on campus between both professors and students continue after students graduate and become alumni.
+Our alumni get directly involved in guiding the "new generation" of HEC MIF students and to make sure they achieve the same success as past students.
 A few examples:

 - Career and job training workshops the first week of the program

-- More than 250 participants in the Thursday night formal networking event of the 2014 London study trip… …and many more at the less formal Friday night HEC Finance pub crawl: an unique opportunity to get privileged access to young professionals from bulge bracket banks!
+- More than 250 students take part in the formal networking event on the London study trip… and many more at the less formal Friday night HEC Finance pub crawl: a unique opportunity to gain privileged access to young professionals from bulge bracket banks!

 - Finance event organized the 4th week of September

-With 29 different nationalities making up the class of 2014, the International Finance program is enriching on a cultural level as well.
-Working with so many different nationalities can be highly educational and rewarding and is a true highlight of the program for many.
-London is the main hub for HEC MIF graduates in terms of placement even though we also have alumni working in Continental Europe, Asia, Americas, and Middle East.
+With 29 different nationalities making up the class of 2016, the International Finance program is equally as enriching on a cultural level.
+Working alongside a diverse group of nationalities can be highly educational and rewarding and is a true highlight of the program for many.
+London is the main hub for HEC MIF graduates in terms of placements although we also have alumni working in Continental Europe, Asia, Americas, and the Middle East.